nuclio/nuclio-sdk/README.md

 go get -u github.com/nuclio/nuclio-sdk
 ```

-To start deploying functions we'll need a remote kubernetes cluster which we can install in one of three ways:
+To start deploying functions we'll need a remote Kubernetes **1.7+** cluster (nuclio uses CRDs which were introduced in 1.7) which we can install in one of three ways:

 1. [On a local VM with minikube](hack/k8s/install/minikube/README.md)
 2. [On a local VM with Vagrant](hack/k8s/install/vagrant/README.md)